Gonzih/blog.gonzih.me/source/_posts/2015-12-11-arch-linux-on-lenovo-ideapad-y700-15.markdown

 * WIFI
 * Suspend (look at the bumblebee issue with suspend if nvidia module gets loaded on resume)
 * Sound without subwoofer
-* Video (I used bumblebee to switch between intel/nvidia gpus)
+* Video (I used bumblebee to switch between intel/nvidia GPUs)
 * Brightness
 * Keyboard backlit
 * Powermanagment via laptop mode tools and systemd.